Kori bustard: Taxonomy

+In older literature the species is named 'Large Crested Pauw' (Eupodotis kori).

 Description

 The kori bustard is cryptically coloured, being mostly grey and brown, finely patterned with black and white coloring.
 The upper parts and neck are a vermiculated black and greyish-buff colour.
 The ventral plumage is more boldly colored, with white, black and buff.
 The crest on its head is blackish in coloration, with less black on the female's crest.
 There is a white eye stripe above the eye.
 The chin, throat and neck are whitish with thin, fine black barring.
 A black collar at the base of the hind-neck extends onto the sides of the breast.
 The feathers around the neck are loose, giving the appearance of a thicker neck than they really have.
 The belly is white and the tail has broad bands of brownish-gray and white coloration.
 Their feathers contain light sensitive porphyrins, which gives their feathers a pinkish tinge at the base- especially noticeable when the feathers are shed suddenly.
 The head is large and the legs are relatively long.
 The eye is pale yellow, while the bill is light greenish horn coloured, relatively long, straight and rather flattened at the base.
 The legs are yellowish.
 The feet have three forward facing toes.
-Females are similar in plumage but are much smaller, measuring about 20-30% less in linear measurements and often weighing 2-3 times less than the male.
+Females are similar in plumage but are much smaller, measuring about 20–30% less in linear measurements and often weighing 2–3 times less than the male.
 The female is visibly thinner legged and slimmer necked.
 The juvenile is similar in appearance to the female, but is browner with more spotting on the mantle, with shorter crest and neck plumes.
 Male juveniles are larger than females and can be the same overall size as the adult male but tends to be less bulky with a thinner neck, shorter head crest, paler eyes and a darker mantle.